alperozdamar/transport_layer_security_compression/README.md

   # 6. Building project

-      In order to build the project run this command
+        In order to build the project run this command.
+For running these commands you need you need to be in: $  workspace/Transport-Layer-Security/ns-3-allinone/ns-3-dev.

       $ ./waf configure
       $ ./waf build